 Also in 1969, I started to work as licensed sports instructor for AEP and then for the Group IFAC, an organisation offering activities to young people, very often with personality problems or with a handicap.
 Next to sports pedagogy, our training also involved applied psychology and physical expression.
 Activities such as rock-and-roll dancing or physical expression (much in the sense of Andris Blekte, Jerzy Grotowski or Pina Bausch) proved a successful way to positively channel the energy of young delinquents.
 I have worked for more than 15 years with the Group.
 Next to coaching several sports, I was more specifically leading physical expression activities and directing theatre and video performances.

-Yet, I eventually graduated as Land & Water Engineer/Physical Oceanographer, and I started with an international career in development and environmental management.
-This brought me to work and live in more than 45 countries, as well as to face the most fascinating (e.g. spending 3 years in the middle of the Sahara) and awkward (e.g. surviving war in Africa or a plane crash in the Amazon) situations.
+Yet, I eventually graduated as Land & Water Engineer/Physical Oceanographer - one has got to have a real job, my mother used to say - and I started an international career in development and environmental management.
+This brought me to work and live in more than 45 countries, as well as to face the most fascinating (e.g. spending 3 years in the middle of the Sahara) and awkward (e.g. surviving wars in Africa or a plane crash in the Amazon) situations.
 Throughout all these years, I continuously stayed in touch with theatre and visual performances, completed my training in for example comedy repertoire theatre in the US (1985) or traditional theatre and puppeteering in Italy (1987-1989).
-My overseas career as international consultant actually still involved acting, with a long experience as training actor in fields such as Multiple Stakeholders Processes, Multi-Objectives Decision-Making and Conflict Management, or in short: participation, communication and negotiation.
+My overseas career as international consultant actually still involved acting, with among other a long experience as training actor in fields such as Multiple Stakeholders Processes, Multi-Objectives Decision-Making and Conflict Management, or in short: participation, communication and negotiation.

 In 2010, I decided to return to full-time stage acting, and I am currently available as stage actor or puppeteer, but also for voice-over, background singing or for film and TV.
-And, I also resumed teaching master classes for young professional actors and for specialised institutions (e.g. 5D Theaterwerkplaats).
+And, I also resumed teaching master classes for young professional actors as well as for specialised institutions (e.g. 5D Theaterwerkplaats).